 Step 5: Join the Video Visit

-When your physician is ready, you’ll receive an invitation to join by text or email.
-You may also receive a PocketPatient notification.
+When your physician is ready, you may receive a message from your provider in the APPatient App.
+You may also receive a APPatient notification.

-If you are experiencing difficulties connecting to PocketPatient, please call our office.
+If you are experiencing difficulties connecting to APPatient, please call our office.
 It may be possible to conduct the visit via FaceTime or Skype.

 NOTE: Due to the COVID-19 health crisis, most insurance companies are covering telehealth visits.
-You may have a copay although several insurances are opting to waive copay fees.
-Please contact your health insurance provider regarding the most up to date information.
+However, you are responsible for any charges billed to your insurance, including co-pays and deductibles.
+Please contact your health insurance provider regarding the most up-to-date information.
 We will submit the bill to your insurance company on your behalf.
 If your health coverage does not fully cover this service, you will be responsible for any remaining charge.